 PyPNM Cleanup Script¶

 The PyPNM Cleanup Script is a shell utility located in the tools/ directory.
-It provides a structured way to clean up logs, Python cache files, build artifacts, generated output, and internal .data folders related to PNM processing.
+It provides a structured way to clean up logs, Python cache files, build artifacts, generated output, internal .data folders related to PNM processing, and Docker artifacts.

 Use this tool to reset analysis directories and keep the repository free of stale or generated files.